• Home

 I was recently performing some Patriot Research and came across this interesting bit of information related to Miami/Shelby Counties:

-John Wilson (1774-1841) was born in Grayson County, Virginia, and in 1799 he married Anna Webb, a native of Georgia.
+John Wilson (1774-1841) was born in Grayson County, Virginia.
+In 1799 he married Anna Webb, a native of Georgia.
 The Wilson’s arrived in Warren County, Ohio, in 1801.
 In March of 1807, they settled along the banks of Turtle Creek, in Miami County (now Shelby County).
 They and their three children began preparations for a farm.
 Their children were Jesse b.
 1800, Sally, and Hiram b.
 1804.

 As aggression between Native Americans and early pioneers progressed in the area, John Wilson enlisted in the Ohio Militia and served as a private under Capt.
 Thomas Seton from February to August 1813.

-In 1816, John and Anna built the first brick house in shat is now Shelby County, which still stands today as a testament of its time.
-John Wilson remained active in local politics and was one of the men who helped with our County’s inception, serving as one of the first County Commissioners.
-In 1841, John Wilson met his end from the blow of a falling tree limb and is buried in Carey Cemetery in Hardin.
+In 1816, John and Anna built the first brick house in what is now Shelby County.
+This home still stands today as a testament of its time.
+John remained active in local politics and was one of the men who helped with our County’s inception, serving as one of the first County Commissioners.
+He is buried in Carey Cemetery in Hardin.

-While the text I reviewed did not state her dates of service, major combat ended in the autumn of 1781, so she was very young when asked to deliver dispatches.
-Having been a very young female child, she probably escaped suspicion and was able to perform courier duties.
+While the information I reviewed did not state her dates of service, major combat ended in the autumn of 1781, so she was very young when asked to deliver dispatches.
+Having been a young female child, she probably escaped suspicion and was able to perform courier duties.

 Her grave is registered and her SAR Ancestor number is P-315277.
-She may be the only woman in Miami (now Shelby) County to to have been assigned this Patriot status.
+She may be the only woman in Miami or Shelby County to to have been assigned this Patriot status.

 Click here to return to the homepage